WhitmanCS370/sp24-lab13/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 24?
+* Chapter 24 builds on file viewer from chapter 23 but then adds some other features such as add and delete text, as well as undo.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+Everything is pretty familiar just because Chapter 23 was easy to interpret and this Chapter is building on that idea.

 ## Exercise 0: Run the code